-Leptospirosis is a bacterial disease which can affect many animals.
+Leptospirosis can affect many animals, from wild to domesticated.
 It is rare in cats, but more common in dogs.
 Leptospirosis is a zoonotic disease, meaning it can be passed from animals to humans.
 Leptospirosis in humans can cause flu-like symptoms and and even progress to severe illness with kidney or liver failure or meningitis.

-Leptospirosis is caused by a complex group of closely related bacteria of the genus Leptospira.
+Leptospirosis is a bacterial disease caused by a complex group of closely related bacteria of the genus Leptospira.
 There are several strains that occur in different locations and tend to affect certain species more than others.
 Leptospira bacteria survive especially well in warm, humid areas, and are often found in stagnant water like ponds.
 Wild animals can carry Leptospira.
 Therefore, dogs with a higher potential for exposure to contaminated water and exposure to wild animals and their urine are at a greater risk.
 This includes dogs living in rural areas or dogs that spend a lot of time outdoors like hunting dogs.
 Outbreaks in cities like Boston and NYC have also occurred.